VCityTeam/TT-Ribs/README.md

 > required when running "outside" of the blender UI.

 ## Illustrations of resulting Cave systems

+Unless explicitly mentioned, all the following illustrations were computed with `--relief 0.7` and `--rugosity 0.2`.

 ### The basic building block